Adult Havanese

 If you decide to change the diet of your puppy then you must do so slowly and over at least a 7 day period of time.
 Failure to do so can cause stomach upset and occasionally diarrhea.
 Be sure it's a quality food.
 There are a lot of good quality grain free foods available now with some made in Canada that are seeing great results.
 Just do the transition slowly.

-100% Pure canned Pumpkin from the baking aisle of your grocery store helps loose bowels or constipation as is a good source of fiber.
+100% Pure Canned Pumpkin from the baking aisle of your grocery store helps loose bowels or constipation as is a good source of fiber.
 Do not get pie mix.
 There is a difference.
 When your puppy has diarrhea or constipation, a tablespoon or two with every meal for several days should help alleviate the symptoms.
 Freeze any excess in an ice cube tray for future use.

 Safety:

 - Cord protectors (Home Depot sells tubing you can place over your cords that are exposed and they work rather well.
-We learned how effective these were when one of our daugfhters raised rabbits who are notorious chewers.
+We learned how effective these were when one of our daughters raised rabbits who are notorious chewers.

 - Plus: Bitter Apple (bitter taste deters dogs from biting, licking, and chewing) This will help them and you through their teething stage.
 You can use frozen soothers to help them and or buy baby oragel.
 Puppies do grow out of their teething stage.
 During this time, bones and soothers are a benefit.